theelims/ESP32-sveltekit/docs/statefulservice.md

 | getSleepService()            | Send the ESP32 into deep sleep                     |
 | getBatteryService()          | Update battery information on the client           |

-The core features use the [StatefulService.h](https://github.com/theelims/ESP32-sveltekit/blob/main/lib/framework/StatefulService.h) class and can therefore you can change settings or observe changes to settings through the read/update API.
+The core features use the [StatefulService.h](https://github.com/theelims/ESP32-sveltekit/blob/main/lib/framework/StatefulService.h) class and therefore you can change settings or observe changes to settings through the read/update API.

 Inspect the current WiFi settings: